 She sees a white-clad Jervis in the back room of the club, and he watches her dance without moving.
 She has a nice time with some sailors and assorted club rats.
 Her dress has very high slits up both sides, so it’s basically a sequined loin cloth, though it does give her an expanded range of movement.

 Then it’s off to Rio for Carnivale.
 She’s dressed as the sad clown Pierrot and she looks lost.
 “Rio” is drawn on the floor in red powder, but then a strong wind comes and blows it away.
 It’s a neat effect.

-The floor is very similar to the optical illusion floor of the “Coffee Time” dance from Yolanda and The Thief (1945), another Fred Astaire musical in which a young woman in Latin America thinks he’s her “guardian angel.”
+The floor design references the famous “wave” pattern pavements in Rio by Copacabana Beach.
+It’s also very similar to the optical illusion floor of the “Coffee Time” dance from Yolanda and The Thief (1945), another Fred Astaire musical in which a young woman in Latin America thinks he’s her “guardian angel.”
 Interesting…

 Julie sees Jervis and runs to him, but revelers keep them apart.

 And then she wakes up.
 Whew.
 You can watch it here (starting at 5:30) and keep going here.

 Some other things happen and then we get to the happy ending.
 Julie’s in a slightly less voluminous version of the “Something’s Gotta Give” white dress (are we to infer she’s no longer a naive girl in white chiffon but a sophisticated woman in black satin?
 Also, she thought she was going to meet her anonymous benefactor, and in my opinion that dress is inappropriate for such an occasion.)

 The dance ends with a kiss, which is really rare for an Astaire number.